prody/ProDy/doc/examples/dynamics/generate_conformers.rst

 Sample along modes
 -------------------------------------------------------------------------------

-:func:`sampleModes` function generates conformations using random combinations of given modes.
+:func:`~.sampleModes` function generates conformations using random combinations of given modes.
 The nice thing about this function is that user can preset the average RMSD of the generated ensemble to the initial coordinates.

 Let's generate 40 p38 MAP kinase Cα conformers using slowest 3 ANM modes
 with average RMSD 1.5 Å to the initial coordinates: